FIXTradingCommunity/tablature/README.md

 See these projects for the Orchestra standard and related resources:

 * [fix-orchestra-spec](https://github.com/FIXTradingCommunity/fix-orchestra-spec) - the standard.
-The inital implementation of this project is based FIX Orchestra version 1.0 Draft Standard.
+The inital implementation of this project is based on FIX Orchestra version 1.0 Draft Standard.
 * [fix-orchestra](https://github.com/FIXTradingCommunity/fix-orchestra) - XML schemas, utilities, and demonstration code

 ## Modules